myllynen/rhel-ansible-roles/README.md

 [Red Hat provided RHEL system roles](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/rhel_system_roles)
 (available also as _rhel-system-roles_ RPM on RHEL).

-The roles expect at least minimal (`min`) facts to have been gathered.
+The roles will gather the minimum set of facts as needed meaning that they can be used in setups where fact gathering is disabled.

 NB.
 Recent versions of _rhel-system-roles_ may include similar roles as are included in this repository.
 Depending on the use case and support